nabillnuqman/Comsci-Isak-unit-2/Journal.md

 19/November/2019

 - Today in class we spend most of our time doing a worksheet on binary gates and K-maps.
 I somewhat understood how to convert the gate symbols into equations and vice versa but I still have trouble grasping the concept of the Tables and how to read them.
 I will try to do more research to understand it further.

+20/November/2019
+- Today in class we were given a task to learn how to turn on different numbers like how a sports game has those score point lED's.